 In cases where there is a school registration fee, Career Development pays such fees.
 Individual participation fees or travel expenses related to attendance at job fairs are generally the responsibility of the individual students who are attending.
 Moritz Career Search Reimbursement program can help defray interviewing costs.

 We are always willing to facilitate student attendance at job fairs for which Moritz students are eligible.
 Please be aware, however, that many job fairs limit attendance to students from specific schools, based on region or other criteria.
 As such, Moritz students may not be eligible to attend some job fairs.

-Please contact Linda Jones in the Career Services Office for more information on off-campus job fairs.
+Please contact Linda Jones in the Career Development Office for more information on off-campus job fairs.